Center for International Programs

 Program: Spring Break 2016 in England & France: Criminal Justice in London & Paris

 My study abroad experience was amazing and I had the trip of a lifetime!
-I would have never thought during my freshman year at WCU that I’d be applying for and going on an international program.
+I would have never thought during my first year at WCU that I’d be applying for and going on an international program.
 My time abroad was always exciting and fascinating!
 From my explorations sightseeing at Buckingham Palace, The Tower of London, and Montmartre, to the academic components like meeting with French and British police officials and watching an English criminal law trial, there was never a point on the trip where I wasn’t interested or curious to learn more!
 The biggest takeaways I received from my study abroad experience were how fascinating it was to be surrounded by and immersed in a foreign culture plus how there are many international aspects of my academic major.
 My advice for students looking to study abroad is to do your research and go for it!
 There is definitely a great, awesome experience of a lifetime out there for you to enjoy!

 Major: Communication Studies